 So what tips can you take to make sure you’re a delight to yourself and those around you?
 The first step is pretty simple and involves, quite literally, enlightenment

 Let there be light

 Make sure you have enough natural light in your workspace.
-Aim for a desk next to the window or try a SAD lamp if you find yourself working in a cupboard (um, if this actually happens, maybe it’s time to look for another job.)
-You can also try a standing desk like the Swedes, or at least check your seated posture and make sure your spine is straight and your shoulders nice and relaxed.
+Aim for a desk next to the window or try a SAD lamp if you find yourself working in a cupboard (um, if this actually happens, maybe it’s time to look for another job).
+You can also try a standing desk or at least check your seated posture and make sure your spine is straight and your shoulders relaxed.

-Sarah Bladen, author of Practical Zen for Health, Wealth and Mindfulness suggests bringing your meditation practice to work.
+Sarah Bladen suggests bringing your meditation practice to work.
 “Being mindful and present throughout the day gets us out of overthinking and focused on the task at hand.
 Practising a short meditation is an excellent way of slowing down your blood pressure and balancing your emotions.”

-Nadia Narain suggests taking meetings out for a walk as an excuse to get some exercise, and also encourages other group activities as a way of looking after your team.
-“One of mine and Katia’s favourite ways to increase self care at work is to get everyone to bring in a plate of food and do a ‘pot-luck lunch’.
+Taking meetings out for a walk as an excuse to get some exercise is a favourite tip of Nadia who also encourages other group activities as a way of looking after your team.
+“One of mine and my sister Katia’s favourite ways to increase self-care at work is to get everyone to bring in a plate of food and do a ‘pot-luck lunch’.
 This is a nice way to build community and ensure you eat healthy food together.”

 Of course, a group lunch is no fun when you don’t get on with your colleagues, and let’s face it, there are always some people you’re not going to see eye to eye with, or worse, someone who makes your life difficult…

 One of the number one rules in self-care is removing toxic influences from your life.
 If someone is envious or just overly negative, the effects of their energy can be seriously damaging to your self-esteem, and sanity.
 Unfortunately, in the workplace there’s not a lot you can do to remove these people, so you may have to come up with other coping mechanisms.